Exploring Languages

 Professor Pedantic developed a module of HTML template functions

-named SimpleHTML
+named SimpleHTML to

 assist us in this process.
-(See file SimpleHTML.hs
+(See file SimpleHTML.hs.)

-A function application to_html lang content
+A function application to_html lang content wraps the content (HTML in a string) inside a

-pair of HTML tags <html>
+pair of HTML tags <html> and

-attribute set to
+</html> with lang attribute set to

-, defaulting to English
+langtype, defaulting to English (i.e.,

-).
+"en").
 This function and the data types are defined in the

 following.